messense/dav-server-rs/README.md

 at https://github.com/tolsen/litmus .

-For some tests, "litmus" assumes that it is using basic authentication, so you must run the test server with the `--auth` flag.
+For some tests, "litmus" assumes that it is using basic authentication, so you must run the test server (sample-litmus-server) with the `--auth` flag.

 You do not have to install the litmus binary, it's possible to run the tests straight from the unpacked & compiled litmus directory: